sinancsoysal/SAD-Project-2020-2021/README.md

 # SAD-Project-2020-2021
 ## System Analysis & Design Term Project
-This repository contains the details of a project initiated by PLabs, market leading laboratory in its area.
+This repository contains the details of a project initiated by PLabs, market leading laboratory in analysis services.

 ### Collaborators:
 * Eray Kaplan